Topological exodromy with coefficients: Consequences

 \begin{proof} The statement is local on $X$.
 We can therefore suppose that $S$ is a closed downwards subset of $P$.
 Since source and target are hypersheaves, it is enough to prove that for every open subset $U$ of $X_S$ the induced morphism

 is an equivalence.
 Let $\cB_U$ for the collection of open neighborhoods of $U$ inside $X$.
 Since $f$ is proper and $U$ is locally closed inside $X$, \cref{obs:proper_implies_amenable} shows that $\{f\inv(V)\}_{V \in \cB_U}$ is a fundamental system of open neighborhoods of $g\inv(U) = f\inv(U)$ inside $Y$.
-Since $(Y,Q)$ is hereditary excellent at $R$, the collection $\cB_{g\inv(U)}^{\mathrm{exc}}$ of excellent open neighborhoods of $g\inv(U)$ inside $Y$ is a fundamental system of open neighborhoods for $g\inv(U)$.
+Since $(Y,Q)$ is hereditary final at $R$, the collection $\cB_{g\inv(U)}^{\mathrm{exc}}$ of final open neighborhoods of $g\inv(U)$ inside $Y$ is a fundamental system of open neighborhoods for $g\inv(U)$.
 Thus, \cref{thm:exodromy} and \cref{lem:RKE} provide the following chain of natural equivalences: